 _______________

-26 11.44.3 and 11.44B.1 Upon receipt of this information and whenever it appears from reliable information available that a notifiedassignment has not been brought into use in accordance with No. 11.44 and/or No. 11.44B, as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
-(WRC-15)
+26 11.44.3, 11.44B.1 and 11.44C.2 Upon receipt of this information and whenever it appears from reliable information available that a notified frequency assignment has not been brought into use in accordance with No. 11.44 and/or No. 11.44B or [MOD] No. 11.44C, as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
+(WRC-19)

 MOD RCC/12A19A1/5#50032

-11.44C (SUP-WRC-03)
+11.44C A frequency assignment to a non-geostationary satellite network or system shall be considered as having been brought into use when a space station in the non-geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed on one of the notified orbital planesADD AA of the non-geostationary-satellite system.
+The notifying administration shall so inform the Bureau not later than 30 days after the notified date of bringing into useMOD 26, ADD BB, ADD CC.
+On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC subsequently.
+(WRC-19)

 ADD RCC/12A19A1/6#50033